Arev Petrosyan: Biography

 television Company as well as other agencies and television companies–the second channel, “Kaym”, “Paradise”, “Yerkir Media”, “Sharm”, “Shant”, “Shoghakat”, “Internews”, “A1+’’, “AR’’.
 She designed the information pavilions of the Government of Armenia, Ministry of Jurisdiction, “City FM” radio station.
 Worked with famous companies as iCon Communication, Schwarzkoph, Coca-Cola.
 Aesthetic design of television movies “New Year”.
-She has been the art director in the film “Path” (directed by Ruben Qochar, USA-Armenia).
+She has been the art director in the film “Path” (directed by Ruben Qochar, US-Armenia).
 She has done stage design for concerts, staging, different occasions, interior and exterior design of cottages, offices, restaurants, apartments and places.